jbrasko2/solar_system_project/README.md

 ## Installation

 The following gems are required to successfully run this CLI and can be found in the lib/environment folder: HTTParty, JSON, Pry, Colorize.
-To install, run:
+To install, enter 'bundle install' into the terminal
-bundle install

 ## Usage